eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-01/README.md

                                                        locations:
                                                        northcentralus
 ```
-I chose to use **Standard_B2pts_v2** because it is available with the free tier and because it is what the rest of the class is using.
+I chose to use **Standard_B2ats_v2** because it is available with the free tier and it supports x64 architecture.

 ### Choose an Image
 The following command will show if Canonical is available in the region: